A Saddle Point Numerical Method for Helmholtz Equations: Introduction

 \section{Introduction}

 The Helmholtz equation

 is useful in modeling wave propagation in problems arising from many different physical situations.
-Suppose we wish to solve the Helmholtz equation in a domain $\Omega\subset\R^d$, and assume that $L$ and $M$ are complex valued functions.
+We will focus only on the homogeneous equation for simplicity and brevity, but the methods presented here can easily be extended to the non-homogeneous case.
+Suppose we wish to solve the Helmholtz equation in a domain $\Omega\subset\R^d$, and assume that $L$ and $M$ are complex-valued functions.
 A common source of numerical methods for solving this equation is the variational principle

-Since this is a stationary principle, the resulting system of equations is indefinite, and is generally more difficult to solve than a system of equations having a positive definite coefficient matrix.
+Since this is a stationary principle, the resulting system of equations is often indefinite, and indefinite systems are generally more difficult to solve than a system of equations having a positive definite coefficient matrix.

+Because of the challenges in solving these indefinite systems, there has been much work devoted to solving the Helmholtz equation by replacing the indefinite systems with equivalent symmetric positive definite linear systems.
+Classical examples of such approaches are the CGNR and CGNE methods \cite{Saad_2006}, based on solving normal equations associated with the original system.
+While such approaches produce positive definite systems, the normal equations are often poorly conditioned and preconditioning can be difficult.
+Another related approach is First Order System Least Squares (FOSLS) \cite{Cai_1994} \cite{Cai_1997} \cite{Lee_2000}, which converts the second order equation into an equivalent system of first order equations and then solves a least squares problem for this system.
+The method presented here also produces positive definite systems of equations, but it does so without reformulation as a least squares problem.